Types of Essay in College

 If you bear in mind these elements, you will grasp and keep the attention of your reader from the beginning of your essay till its end.

-Now you know how to write all the most common types of essays.
+Now you know how to write all the most common types of essays in college.
 Remember all the recommendations given above, and the essay you are going to write will be successful regardless of its type.